 Service builder is one of the most useful tool provided by Liferay to generate service and persistence layer.
 It generate all boilerplate code automatically

-Starting from version 6.2 liferay supports creating plugin with Maven.
-Creating service builder with maven is not identical with how it was created with ANT.
-However it’s not that difficult though.
+Starting from version 6.2, Liferay supports creating a plugin with Maven.
+Creating a service builder with maven is not identical to how it was created with ANT.
+However, it’s not that difficult though.

-I will also show you how to set dependencies of service builder on other liferay maven plugin so Let’s jump-in
+I will also show you how to set dependencies of service builder on other Liferay Maven plugins, so Let’s jump-in.

-If you are new to create liferay plugin with Maven, I would recommend to refer my previous blog on creating Liferay Maven Plugin.
-It will clear the basic concepts like how maven works, how to set and activate maven profiles, how to configure maven profile in eclipse, how to create plugin and how to deploy it.
+If you are new to create the Liferay plugin with Maven, I recommend referring to my previous blog on creating Liferay Maven Plugin.
+It will clear the basic concepts like how maven works, how to set and activate maven profiles, how to configure maven profile in eclipse, how to create a plugin, and how to deploy it.

 New Plugin type – Service Builder Portlet

-Staring from 6.2, liferay introduced new plugin type called – Service Builder Portlet.
+Starting from 6.2, Liferay introduced a new plugin type called – Service Builder Portlet.
 It’s nothing new but a portlet with Service builder capability.

-Maven requires different project structure for plugin of type Service builder.
+Maven requires a different project structure for a plugin of type Service builder.
 That is the reason this new plugin type is introduced.

-It creates two sub projects (modules) under service builder plugin project.
-We will see more details in a short while so don’t confused and keep reading 🙂
+It creates two sub-projects (modules) under the service builder plugin project.
+We will see more details in a short while, so don’t confuse and keep reading 🙂

-Note:- In Maven, sub project is called module.
+Note:- In Maven, the subproject is called a module.
 Maven Project can have one or more modules.
-A Maven project itself can be a module if it’s defined as sub project of some other project.
-You can find more details about maven project vs module from below resource
+A Maven project itself can be a module if defined as a subproject of some other project.
+You can find more details about maven project vs. module from below resource

 Create Liferay Maven Service builder Portlet

-Let’s create liferay maven service builder portlet.
-I am using Liferay IDE 3.1.2 GA3 which ships with Eclipse Neon 3 version.
+Let’s create a Liferay maven service builder portlet.
+I am using Liferay IDE 3.1.2 GA3, which ships with Eclipse Neon 3 version.
 Click on File–>New–>Liferay Plugin Project

-Give the details as shown in above screenshot.
-You can find the explanation about each of these fields from my previous blog on Liferay Maven plugins and refer the section Liferay Maven plugin – Create Liferay MVC Portlet
+Give the details, as shown in the above screenshot.
+You can find the explanation about each of these fields from my previous blog on Liferay Maven plugins and refer to the section Liferay Maven plugin – Create Liferay MVC Portlet

 sample-service-builder (Main project)

-- This is the plugin type project that we created.
-You can notice two sub projects or we can say modules (in maven context) are created
+- This is the plugin type of project that we created.
+You can notice two sub-projects, or we can say modules (in maven context) are created

-- First sub project (module) is portlet and second is of type service.
+- The first sub-project (module) is portlet, and the second is of type service.

-- Building or deploying of the service happens on this project.
+- The building or deploying the service happens on this project.

 sample-service-builder-portlet (portlet module)

-- This module contains all implementation classes for target service.
+- This module contains all implementation classes for the target service.

 - This module contains the service.xml file in which you can define your model entities.